FabCimmino/MaterialHandling/README.md

-The *pallet_state* array is used by the model to figure out which cells of the pallet rack contain pallets and their destinations through spatial mapping (the i-th cell of the array represents the i-th cell of the pallet rack). \
+The *pallet_state* array is used by the model to figure out which cells of the pallet rack contain pallets and their destinations through spatial mapping (the i-th cell of the array represents the i-th cell of the pallet rack).
+Note that the first and last two pallets in the pallet rack can only be transported to destination 1 or 2 and destination 3 or 4 respectively.\
 The variables *shuttle1_start_position* and *shuttle2_start_position* contain the discrete position of the two shuttles at each instant so that the model can keep track of them. \
 The *destination* array indicates with a spatial mapping whether the i-th destination is